juliend2/docs/widgets-bundle/getting-started-quickly.md

 You should now have a simple, functional widget that you can start changing to create your awesome widget!

-## Adding a separate widgets folder
+## Adding a Separate Widgets Folder

 If you'd like to keep your widgets separate from the SiteOrigin widgets, we have included a filter hook that you can use to register a folder containing several of your widgets, as follows: